falkn111/COMP3220-Project/README.txt

 This is our Open Data Soruce Center for the City of Windsor.

 The menu class is used to facilitate the interaction between user and system.
-The filereader class reads the contents within the file to then display out to the user.
+The filereader class is abstract and facilitates the needs for a file The csvreader class extends filereader and takes on its abstract method LoadFile for CSV files